fluentlabs-xyz/chess-puzzle/README.md

 - `contracts`: Solidity smart contracts that describe the main logic of the game.
 - `checkmate-validator`: Rust library that allows finding the solution for the given board position and move.
-- `front`: Frontend application that allows users to interact with the game.
+- `web3`: Frontend application that allows users to interact with the game.

 ## How to run the project?